damdeez/damdeez/README.md

 ## Hello there 👋, my name is Damir

-I am currently a Staff Software Engineer @ [Varo Bank](https://github.com/VaroBank)

-Currently I am working with technologies such as React, React Native, TypeScript, GraphQL, Kotlin and PostgresQL.
+I am currently a Staff Software Engineer @ [Varo Bank](https://github.com/VaroBank).
+Working with technologies such as React, React Native, TypeScript, GraphQL, Kotlin and PostgresQL.

-You can find me one the following socials: [LinkedIn](https://www.linkedin.com/in/damirharambasic) and [Twitter](https://www.x.com/damdeez)
+You can find me one the following socials: [LinkedIn](https://www.linkedin.com/in/damirharambasic) and [Twitter](https://www.x.com/damdeez) or you can get more information about me on my [website](https://www.damir.fun)
 <!--
 **damdeez/damdeez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.